OneScreenfulOfPython/screenfuls/BookingsSystem/README.txt

 * Only use built-in modules but suggest alternatives

+* Run unchanged on Python 2 and 3

+* Run unchanged on any Python-supported platform (esp. including RPi)

+* Keep core code simple, without using any more sophisticated Python idioms, but suggest alternatives / improvements in the step README.

+* The module should remain import-table to allow for experimentation

-Requirements:
+Project Requirements:

 * People have names & email addresses

 * Rooms have names and locations

-* Bookings are made by one person for one room between Time A and Time B
+* Bookings are made by one person for one room on one day between Time A and Time B

 * There should be a usable interface to book rooms / view room bookings

-Steps -- each intended to be a screenful
+Steps -- each intended to be about a screenful.
+Each step leaves the application in a "working" state, albeit not necessarily a very interesting one, at least at first.

 1)  Create the empty database

+    Result: bookings.db is created with the appropriate tables & views

 2)  Populate with some sample data: users, rooms, bookings

+    The database contains a few test users, rooms & bookings

 3)  Create simple functions for accessing users & rooms

+    functions get

 4) Create simple functions for accessing bookings via users & rooms